 The team set up a crowdfunder with the aim of raising £500 to support the project – and have since received more than £5,000 in donations from the public.
 One woman donated £700 alone.

 This has enabled them to start producing health packs to be posted to other homeless welfare groups as far away as Warwickshire.
-Rathour said the interest is increasing as more and more organisations struggle to find supplies of basic hand wash.
+Rathour said the interest is increasing as more and more organisations striving to help the homeless struggle to find supplies of basic hand wash.
 This is now the focus of their work after the UK government introduced a lockdown to stop the virus spreading.

 “We’ve been quite saddened by how much our help was needed.
 You can’t know the sheer scale of homelessness until you’re out on the streets,” Rathour said.
 “The rough sleepers we’ve spoken to have welcomed the packs and said no one had bothered to speak to them about the crisis or give them information.